stormpath/express-stormpath/docs/login.rst

 When ID Site is enabled, any request to ``/login`` or ``/register`` will cause a redirect to ID Site.
 When the user is finished at ID Site, the user will be redirected to the ``/idSiteResult`` endpoint on your application with a secure JWT passed as a URL parameter.
-The job of ``/idSiteResult`` is to validate this JWT and return the Stormpath Account.
-After this is done, the authenticated user will be redirected to the ``nextUri``.
+The job of ``/idSiteResult`` is to validate this JWT and exchange it for an access and refresh token.
+These tokens are then stored in cookies as the authenticated user is redirected to the ``nextUri``.

 .. note::
     You can use the ``/idSiteResult`` endpoint to validate any Stormpath JWT.